VA-DOE-GMR/gems-tools-pro/README.md

 ## Acknowledgements

 GeMS Tools was originally written by in Python 2.7 by Ralph Haugerud, Evan Thoms, and others and ported to Python 3 by Evan Thoms.
-Tools in the GMR section were written by Adam Link and Jennie Latane.
+Tools in the GMR section were written by Adam J. Link and Jennie Latane.

 ## [License](https://github.com/DOI-USGS/gems-tools-pro/blob/master/LICENSE.md)